adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 ## Compilation time.

-I have experienced and heard many stories, personal and otherwise, with regards to compilation.
+I have experienced and heard many [?] stories [?], personal and otherwise, with regards to compilation.
 Compilation times can be quick but they can also be very slow.
 And it's easy to make them slow.
 CLI tends to be faster but it can still take plenty of time.
 And even when considered *quick enough* I have found myself *saving* and *refreshing* before compilation time finishes.
 YMMV.

 ## Question of saving generated files

-Whilst I am firmly in the camp that you *shouldn't* save generated files to source control, I (and I am not the only one to) [[0]] have experienced opinions to the contrary and you have to jump through the hoops of Concenus Driven Development [[0]].
+Whilst I am firmly in the camp that you *shouldn't* save generated files to source control, I (and I am not the only one to) [[0](#ref0)] have experienced opinions to the contrary and you have to jump through the hoops of Concenus Driven Development [[1](#ref1)].

 ## Removing fine control

 It must be accepted that, to a certain extent whatever CSS is generated is out of your control.
-This can cause performance problems [[0](Mixins/Nesting/see graham notes)].
-Also source file size can be deceiving [[0]] in that the generated file is much bigger.
-If you took control back, you may well have avoided duplication and end up with more performant production file.
+This can cause performance problems [[2](#ref2)].
+Also source file size can be deceiving in that the generated file is much bigger than the source file that developers work with all day.
+If control is taken back, duplication is likely avoided and performance doesn't become a problem.

 ## Adhering to agreed conventions

-For example, I have worked in teams that agreed it was far better to place media queries immediately next to the same rule [[0](look up mcdonald name for this)] so that you can see all the styling that related to the same selector.
+For example, I have worked in teams that agreed it was far better to place media queries immediately next to the same rule [[?](look up mcdonald name for this)] so that you can see all the styling that related to the same selector.
 Due to the nesting (one of the good things about CSS preprocessors), you get this side effect where you can't do this.
 This makes it harder to maintain.

 ## Onboarding and recruitment